mlcommons/medperf/docs/getting_started/webui_full_tutorial.md

 medperf_webui
 ```

+You will see a long URL in the terminal.
+Click on the URL (CTRL + Click) to open the web UI in the browser.

+## About the tutorial

+You will be using MedPerf to do federated benchmarking for the task of chest X-ray classification.
+The data consists of chest X-ray images and their labels.
+You can take a look at the data located in this folder: `medperf_tutorial/sample_raw_data`.

+Througout the tutorial, you will play three roles:

+- The benchmark owner who defines and manages the benchmarking experiment.
+- The model owner who will provide a model to be benchmarked.
+- The data owner who will provide their data for benchmarking the model.
+(Note that the data stays on the data owner machine)

+The following outlines the steps involved:

+1. Benchmark Owner: Define and register the benchmark.
+2. Model Owner: Register a model
+3. Model Owner: Request participation in the benchmark
+4. Data Owner: Register a dataset
+5. Data Owner: Data Owner: Run data preparation.
+6. Data Owner: Request participation
+7. Benchmark Owner: Approve the participation requests
+8. Data Owner: Run the benchmark
+9. Data Owner: Submit the results
+10. Benchmark Owner: View the results.

-## Defining the Benchmark
+## 1. Benchmark Owner: Define and register the benchmark

+First, login as the benchmark owner.

+- Use the email `testbo@example.com`.

+<video src="https://storage.googleapis.com/medperf-storage/webui_snippets/login_bmk_owner.mp4" width="800px" controls></video>

 ### Defining the benchmark Components

-The implementation of a valid workflow is accomplished by implementing three Containers:
+The implementation of a valid benchmark workflow is accomplished by implementing three Containers:

-- **Data Preparator Container:** This Container prepares raw data into MedPerf-compatible datasets for AI model execution.
+- **Data Preparator Container:** This container transforms raw data into a format ready to be ingested by AI models.
+In this tutorial, the data preparation container will transform chest x-ray images and labels into numpy arrays.
+You can take a look at the implementation in the following folder: `medperf_tutorial/data_preparator`.

-- **Reference Model Container:** Provides an example AI model compatible with the data preparation Container.
+- **Reference Model Container:** Provides an example AI model compatible with the benchmark, so that models respect the input data format and write predictions in a format specified by the benchmark owner.
+For this tutorial, you can take a look at the implementation in the following folder: `medperf_tutorial/model_custom_cnn`.

-- **Metrics Container:** Evaluates model performance using outputs from the reference model Container.

-### Develop a Demo Dataset

-A demo dataset is a small labeled reference dataset used to test the benchmark workflow in two scenarios:

-- It is used to test the benchmark’s default workflow, where the MedPerf client runs automatic compatibility checks of the three containers using the demo dataset.

-- When a model owner joins a benchmark, the MedPerf client tests their model’s compatibility with the data preparation and metrics containers using the demo dataset.

-With the three containers and demo data ready, you can test the workflow locally, which is recommended before submitting any asset to the MedPerf server.

-## Login to the Local MedPerf Server (Benchmark Owner)

-- Use the email `testbo@example.com` to login as Benchmark Owner.

-<video src="https://storage.googleapis.com/medperf-storage/webui_snippets/login_bmk_owner.mp4" width="800px" controls></video>
+- **Metrics Container:** Evaluates model performance by comparing models predictions to the data ground truth labels.
+For this tutorial, the metrics container will calculate Accuracy and AUC metrics.
+You can take a look at the implementation in the following folder: `medperf_tutorial/metrics`.

+Additionally, a demo/toy dataset should be provided as part of the benchmark to be used for testing the compatibility and validity of participating models.

+All these four components are already ready to be used for this tutorial.
+Below, you will learn how to register them to the MedPerf server and then register the benchmark.

-### Register the Containers
+### Register the three Containers

 #### Data Preparator Container